25 Child Actors When They Got Their Start Vs. Now

 Thanks to some commercial work, Gaby Hoffman's acting career began when she was just four years old.
 Her big-screen debut came along three years later in Field of Dreams (1989), as Kevin Costner's daughter.
 That same year she also appeared in Uncle Buck, alongside fellow up-and-coming child star Macaulay Culkin.
 Other early projects included This Is My Life (1992), Sleepless in Seattle, and The Man Without a Face (both 1993), and Now and Then (1995).
 In 1994, NBC gave Hoffmann her own sitcom, Someone Like Me, but it only lasted six episodes.

 Gaby Hoffmann (Now)

-In more recent years, Hoffmann has appeared in films like 13 (2010) and Crystal Fairy & the Magical Cactus (2013)—though she has made more of a splash on TV shows like Louie and Girls.
+In more recent years, Hoffmann has appeared in films like 13 (2010) and Crystal Fairy & the Magical Cactus (2013)—though she has made more of a splash on TV shows including Louie and Girls.
 Though the Louie role lasted just one episode, Hoffman appeared for eight episodes on Girls (and even nabbed an Emmy nomination for her work).
-Still, Hoffman's biggest claim to fame is her role as as Ali Pfefferman on Amazon's Transparent, for which she has received two Emmy nominations.
+Still, Hoffman's biggest claim to fame as an adult is her role as as Ali Pfefferman on Amazon's Transparent, for which she has received two Emmy nominations.

 Mandy Moore (Then)